RachnaShriwas/Office-Administrator-OA/README.md

 How to run the project-
-* Create database and tables as mentioned in "office admin Table Structure.sql".
+* Create database from officeadmindb.sql file.
-* Run "Home.jsp" available in web folder.
+* Run the .war file.